jesselawson/getting-started-with-rust/tutorial.md

 has a way to implement a collection of bytes in one of two ways: *heap-allocated* strings, which are dynamically created at runtime and during the application's lifecycle, and *stack-allocated* strings, which are allocated at compile-time.
 Rust is going to make us get real familiar with both.
-In most other languages, heap-allocated strings are the default, with `const` and `static`

-In Rust, there are two types of string variables: `String`, which is allocated on the heap, and `&str` (called a *string slice*), which is allocated on the stack.
+In Rust, there are two types of string variables: `String`, which is allocated on the heap, and `&str` (called a *string slice*), which may be stack or heap allocated depending on what it points to.
 Since stack-allocated variables must have a known size at compile time, only `String` variables retain ownership over their addresses in memory when they're changed.

 A `String` is a akin to a vector.
 It can grow, shrink, `push()`, `pop()`, and it is automatically freed when the variable goes out of scope.
 Further, a